-Unfortunately, many behaviors which constitute emotional abuse are accepted as a matter of course in relationships.
-Further, it may be the case that the person executing the abuse is unaware of what they are actually doing but likewise the person on the receiving end of the abuse can be unaware that they are being manipulated, not realizing why they feel they must always tip toe around their partner.
+Unfortunately, many behaviors that constitute emotional abuse are accepted as a matter of course in relationships.
+Further, it may be the case that the person executing the abuse is unaware of what they are actually doing but likewise the person on the receiving end of the abuse can be unaware that they are being manipulated, not realizing why they feel they must always tiptoe around their partner.

 When emotional abuse persists in a marriage or relationship, the groundwork is laid for long-term detrimental consequences.
 Bonds are broken and unhappiness prevails.

 Emotional abuse can be just as devastating as physical or verbal abuse.
 Indeed some people who have been subject to physical, verbal and emotional abuse have found the emotional element the most challenging to deal with.

 Distinguishing between Emotional Abuse and rare/atypical eruptions of rage